gabrielepompa88/pyBlackScholesAnalytics/README.md

 # Contacts

-This is still an alpha version, so if you have comments or suggestions you can reach Gabriele Pompa (_gabriele.pompa@gmail.com_).
+This is the version (0.0.1) of the package, so if you have comments or suggestions you can reach Gabriele Pompa (_gabriele.pompa@gmail.com_).
 If you wish to contribute, please contact me through [GitHub/gabrielepompa88](https://github.com/gabrielepompa88).
 If you are interested but feel a bit new to Python, I can recommend the open ["IT for Business and Finance"](https://github.com/gabrielepompa88/IT-For-Business-And-Finance-2019-20) as a reasonable starting point.

 Thank you in advance for your attention.